veronica-antunes/CorrLoc/README.md

 **Usage:**

 Import the different functions present in the scr/ folder and use them as described below.
 The code runs in 6 steps.
 Each step can be run independently for more flexibility.
-Each step is detailed explained in the publication ([link](https://www.sciencedirect.com/science/article/pii/S0377027322001500)).
+Each step is detailed explained in the publication ([link](https://www.sciencedirect.com/science/article/pii/S0377027322001500), see below).

 ```
 import src.CorrLoc as CorrLoc